mvp4g/mvp4g2/README.md

 On the other hand the native GWT implementation has some drawbacks.

-- the navigation conformation does not allow a server call to check if a sid is vaild
+- the navigation conformation does not allow a server call to check if a side is vaild
 - Place management can be hard for complex UI

 That's why Mvp4g offers a solution to following these best practices